 The holidays can really mess up your sense of value, self-worth, and feeling loved.
 I think from a young age when we don’t understand money, or where our family is at financially – we don’t see that gifts are frivolous and overtaxing people’s budgets.
 There are a lot of people out there that go broke or deeply in debt over the holidays just to make their family and friends feel valued, and really, it’s just not worth it.
 Love does not only need to be demonstrated in material ways.

 I think if we could all just be grateful for one another.
 Maybe doing acts of service for each other would be a better way to show our love?
 I kind of love the idea of doing selfless things that don’t cost a cent but really help those around you.
 Or at least let’s exchange a very small but meaningful gift, or even give gift certificate for an act of service for one another.
 A gift that shows me that you really know me and see who I am, or at least that you really support me in my life.

 Personally, I’m trying to find some peace with the Christmas holiday.
 I have never decorated or bought anything Christmas.
 I don’t put up a tree or do anything special.
-Any ornaments people may have given me are in a box somewhere, and many I’ve just gotten rid of.
+Any ornaments people may have given me have been donated.
 I don’t think there is anything wrong with that though.
 If it doesn’t make me feel good, why give in to the pressure to decorate and celebrate?